Free Online Financial Calculators

 Unsure how much you can afford to spend on a house?
 Use this calculator to figure home loan affordability from the lender's point of view.

-Mortgage Interest Tax Deduction Calculator
+Interest Tax Deduction Estimator

 One of the advantages of real estate investment is that some homeowners may qualify to deduct mortgage interest payments from their income when filing their taxes.
 This calculator estimates your tax savings after a house purchase.
 Financial analysis is provided for the first year & subsequent years.